Item Crashes

 No Item

-The Belmonts certainly aren't confined to executing crash attacks with the usual mystic weapons--at least two of them can pull off a crash ability with no sub-weapon in their possession.
-Juste Belmont started the trend with his Spell Fusion ability; by selecting the summoning book and executing the normal attack, he could chant a healing spell.
-Richter Belmont preferred to institute an offensive move in Dracula X: Rondo of Blood, whereby pushing the crash button would result in the hero gaining a temporary flame whip; this carried over to the SNES version, Castlevania: Dracula X. By the time of Symphony (and Nocturne), he upped this crash ability by becoming completely enflamed, able to damage enemies through contact as well as with the enflamed whip.
-Nathan Graves built upon this with a no-item crash that could be pulled off by combining his Pluto and Salamander DSS cards.
-By activating this combo with no mystic weapon (by making a 360-degree motion on the d-pad), Nathan will produce long crash where he releases evil-annihilating magic flashes in all directions.
-This powerful yet costly attack is perhaps the family's most destructive.
+The Belmonts certainly aren't confined to executing crash attacks with the usual sub-weapons--at least two of them can pull off a crash ability with no sub-weapon in their possession.
+Juste Belmont started the trend with his Spell Fusion system; by selecting the summoning book and executing the normal attack, he could chant a healing spell.
+Richter Belmont in Dracula X: Rondo of Blood preferred to harness such a power as an offensive move, by which pushing the crash button would result in our hero unleashing a devastating flame-whip strike; this crash carried over to the SNES version, Castlevania: Dracula X. Right in time for Symphony of the Night (for both PlayStation and Saturn), he upped the scope of this crash ability, instead becoming temporarily enchanted (enflamed, rather), able to damage enemies through direct contact as well as with his newly enflamed whip.

 Blue Crystal - Spear Head

-Magic Book
+Holy Book

 Rebound Stone